hou-12/py-inversion-list/README.rst

 Testing
 -------

-Test *py-arithmetic* using the bash commands:
+Test *py-inversion-list* using the bash commands:

 .. code-block:: shell-session